kmyafi/kmyafi/README.md

 # Hi there!

 My name is Kamal, a Statistics student at the University of Indonesia.
-I have passion in data related fields, such as data analysis, data scientist, and data engineering.
+I have passion in data related fields, such as data analysis and machine learning.